artsy/README/.github/ISSUE_TEMPLATE/engineering-onboarding.md

 #### Reading/Learning:

 - [ ] Take a tour of Artsy.
-Log into [staging.artsy.net](https://staging.artsy.net) with your admin account and click around without fear.
+Log into [staging.artsy.net](https://staging.artsy.net) with your admin account (i.e. your `@artsymail.com` account) and click around without fear.
 Visit each of the top-nav pages.
 Bid in an auction.
 Make an inquiry. _Ask your mentor or others for help with any of these concepts.
 Have them show you CMS and some internal apps, like Ohm or Torque._
 - [ ] Learn how code goes from your local machine --> production. _Talk to your mentor.
 Have them explain gravity's deployment process.
 Read about our [staging environment](https://github.com/artsy/gravity/blob/master/doc/StagingEnvironment.md).
 - [ ] Reading: [Working with the API](https://github.com/artsy/potential/blob/master/platform/WorkingWithGravity.md)
 - [ ] Scan our list of preferred technologies.
 Dig in where necessary.